 Shield Platform Encryption, Event Monitoring & Field Audit Trail

 Salesforce Shield is a suite of three products that address enterprise compliance, audit, and data protection requirements.
-For CTA scenarios, Shield comes up whenever the customer has regulatory requirements (HIPAA, GDPR, PCI-DSS, SOX) or needs enhanced data protection beyond standard platform security.
+For CTA scenarios, Shield surfaces whenever the customer has regulatory obligations (HIPAA, GDPR, PCI-DSS, SOX) or needs data protection beyond what standard platform security provides.

 Shield Components Overview